-The Michigan Program in Survey Methodology also offers Masters and PhD programs of study.
+The Michigan Program in Survey and Data Science also offers Masters and PhD programs of study.
 The program draws faculty from social, behavioral, and statistical science departments across the University.
 The MS degree is a 47 credit hour program that can be completed full time (20 months of study beginning in September), half time (32 months), or part time (64 months).
 The PhD program requires four or five years of study.

 For more information about the program, please contact